 NELFT has launched the latest BrowseAloud accessibility software on the Trust website.
 The new service began on Monday 16 April and is accessible to the public, service users, carers and our staff.
 It is aimed at people with learning difficulties, dyslexia, mild visual impairments and those with English as a second language.

 The support software, designed by Texthelp Ltd, enables translation, speech and reading support to website/web-based information, including pdfs.
-It is recommended by NHS England as a translation tool for most information on the website and is also in line with the Accessible Information Standards (2015).
+It is in line with the Accessible Information Standards (2015).

 The Accessible Information Standard (2015) places a duty on healthcare organisations to provide information in a form that people with a disability, sensory impairment or loss can use.
 Given our wider duties under the Equality Act 2010, the Trust provides a comprehensive and extensive provision of interpreting and translation services for non-English speakers or those for whom English is a second language, as part of the Trust’s implementation of the Standard.